apple/turicreate/userguide/activity_classifier/introduction.md

 <img src="images/sitting.png"></img>

 The goal of an activity classifier is to distinguish between such samples.
 Let's see how we can do that with Turi Create.
-Here is a complete example of loading the HAPT dataset, and creating an activity classifier to distinguish between these examples.
+Below is a complete example of loading the HAPT dataset, and creating an activity classifier to distinguish between these examples.
+The code for getting the data into an SFrame can be found [here](data-preperation.md).

 ```python
 import turicreate as tc